-Lazada doesn’t charge sellers with any upfront fees or deposits for that matter.
+Lazada doesn’t charge sellers any major upfront fees or deposits for that matter.
 You can simply register an account, list your products, and get started.

 This is not the case if you plan to sell on websites like Kaola, Tmall Global, or JD Worldwide in China, where deposits stretch between USD 10,000 – 25,000.

-A yearly service fee of USD 1,000 – 5,000 apply when selling on these Chinese websites as well.
+A yearly service fee of USD 1,000 – 5,000 applies when selling on these Chinese websites as well.

 The same as it goes with various E-Commerce platforms in China, Lazada charges a commission on each sale you make.
 The commission is only deducted when an order has been delivered and the client has paid.

 Below I’ve made a *chart showing the different commission rates that apply for products sold in Thailand, Indonesia, Malaysia, Singapore, and the Philippines.

 Keep in mind that the rates are valid for cross-border sellers, which means that you sell from a country outside of ASEAN and use Lazada’s LGS shipping service from Hong Kong.

 Local sellers in Malaysia, except for Official Stores, Certified Stores, and Brands, have been exempted from paying commissions since 2018.

 Possibly, this is a measure to compete with Shopee, one of Lazada’s biggest competitors, that doesn’t charge any commissions at all.